-Child/Adolescent on Parent Abuse
+Child/Adolescent on Parent Abuse (CAPA)

 There is currently no single legal definition of child or adolescent to parent abuse (CAPA).
 However, it is increasingly recognised as a form of domestic abuse.
 It can include physical violence, damage to property, emotional abuse, and economic or financial abuse.
 Behaviours may involve humiliation, threats, belittling, stealing, and heightened sexualised behaviour.